 Keep in mind that adding clay can affect the final colour of your creation.
 If you want this effect to be as subtle as possible, we recommend using white clay.
 It will make the colour of your homemade soap slightly paler, without impacting the final colour too significantly.
 Coloured clays will add a lovely, earthy, and very natural colour.

 Trick #4: Orris root powder, your new ally in making scented soaps!

 Orris root powder has been used for several centuries in perfumery.
 This renowned ingredient is an excellent scent fixative in soaps and other creations, including deodorant and solid perfumes!

 We suggest using three grams of orris root powder per kilogram of oil in your recipe.
 Mix it into your essential oils, then add the mixture to the soap batter when you reach trace.
 Orris root powder can add a gentle exfoliating effect to your soap.

 Now you’re all set to make the scented soap of your dreams!
 Don’t hesitate to share your favourite recipes and scent blends with us—you might inspire others!

 Starches can be used help cold process soap keep its scent.
 Cornstarch, tapioca starch, and arrowroot powder all work well.
-Use them exactly like clay: add 1–3% starch (on the total weight of oils) to your oils and butters and disperse well with a spatula or immersion blender.
+Use them exactly like clay: add 1–3% starch (on the total weight of oils) to your essentials oils and butters and add the mixture when you reach trace.
 Starch will also make your soap slightly softer, though to a lesser extent than clay.